Foreclosures in Berkeley

 Frequently Asked Questions

-What is the foreclosure timeline in California? +
+What is a foreclosure and how does it work in California? +

-Do I need cash to buy a foreclosure in Berkeley? +
+Can I buy a foreclosure property in Berkeley with an FHA loan? +

-What are the risks of buying foreclosed properties? +
+What are the main risks of buying foreclosed homes in Berkeley? +

 Nearby Cities